askadvaith/Grute/README.md

 ## Installation & Troubleshooting

 ### Play Protect Warning
 When sideloading the APK, Google Play Protect may block the installation with a warning.
-This happens because `NotificationListenerService` is a sensitive service to give permission to.
+This happens because `NotificationListenerService` is a sensitive service to give access to.
 You can look through the source code to ensure that your information is secure; everything is stored locally and nothing else is being done with your notification data besides some regex parsing (or you can just trust me :D)

 **How to resolve it:**